Leoni (ETR:LEO) Given a €4.00 Price Target by Oddo Bhf Analysts

-Oddo Bhf set a €4.00 ($4.65) price target on Leoni (ETR:LEO) in a research note issued to investors on Thursday, Borsen Zeitung reports.
-The brokerage currently has a sell rating on the stock.
+Leoni (ETR:LEO) has been assigned a €4.00 ($4.65) price target by Oddo Bhf in a report issued on Thursday, Borsen Zeitung reports.
+The firm presently has a “sell” rating on the stock.
+Oddo Bhf’s price objective indicates a potential downside of 35.33% from the stock’s current price.

-LEO has been the topic of several other research reports.
-Kepler Capital Markets set a €5.20 ($6.05) target price on shares of Leoni and gave the company a sell rating in a report on Wednesday.
-Warburg Research set a €4.00 ($4.65) target price on shares of Leoni and gave the company a sell rating in a report on Wednesday.
-Deutsche Bank set a €6.00 ($6.98) target price on shares of Leoni and gave the company a neutral rating in a report on Thursday.
-Independent Research set a €3.80 ($4.42) price target on shares of Leoni and gave the stock a sell rating in a report on Tuesday, April 21st.
-Finally, JPMorgan Chase & Co. set a €5.00 ($5.81) price target on shares of Leoni and gave the stock a sell rating in a report on Wednesday.
-Seven investment analysts have rated the stock with a sell rating and two have given a hold rating to the company’s stock.
-Leoni has a consensus rating of Sell and an average target price of €5.78 ($6.72).
+A number of other equities analysts have also recently issued reports on the stock.
+Hauck & Aufhaeuser set a €5.00 ($5.81) target price on shares of Leoni and gave the stock a “sell” rating in a research report on Thursday, April 23rd.
+Deutsche Bank set a €6.00 ($6.98) target price on shares of Leoni and gave the stock a “neutral” rating in a research report on Thursday.
+Independent Research set a €3.80 ($4.42) target price on shares of Leoni and gave the stock a “sell” rating in a research report on Tuesday, April 21st.
+Warburg Research set a €4.00 ($4.65) price target on shares of Leoni and gave the stock a “sell” rating in a report on Wednesday.
+Finally, Kepler Capital Markets set a €5.20 ($6.05) target price on shares of Leoni and gave the company a “sell” rating in a report on Wednesday.
+Seven analysts have rated the stock with a sell rating and two have issued a hold rating to the company.
+Leoni presently has an average rating of “Sell” and a consensus price target of €5.78 ($6.72).

 LEONI AG, together with its subsidiaries, provides products, solutions, and services for energy and data management in the automotive sector and other industries worldwide.
 It operates in two divisions, Wiring Systems, and Wire & Cable Solutions.
 The Wiring Systems division provides complete wiring systems and customized cable harnesses for the motor vehicle industry.